bartokrol/TicTacToe/README.md

-#TicTacToe - Game in Vanilla JS
+# TicTacToe - Game in Vanilla JS

+This is TicTacToe game written in Vanilla JS.